We've found 13 resorts in Canada

 Lake Louise boasts breathtaking scenery with unique terrain that is both immense and diverse.
 Located in the historic Banff National Park, Lake Louise is one of the largest ski resorts in North America.

-This picturesque French Canadian village is a great resort for beginners/intermediates abilities with friendly people, reliable snow and quiet slopes.
+This picturesque French Canadian village is a great resort for beginners and intermediate ability skiers, with friendly people, reliable snow and quiet slopes.

-After a full day of skiing and fresh air, be swept away by the undeniable charm of our picturesque pedestrian village.
+After a full day of skiing and fresh air, be swept away by the undeniable charm of this French-Canadian pedestrian village.

 Located in British Columbia, Revelstoke Mountain Resort provides 3,121 acres of skiable terrain spread out over glades, high alpine bowls, fall line skiing and groomed terrain.